Make your ESL Speaking Class Awesome

-Small talk is an important, but often overlooked skill.
+Small talk is an important but often overlooked skill.
 It’s hard to practice in a classroom in a way that isn’t totally artificial.
 But, it’s possible.
-Here’s my favourite ESL Small Talk Activity.
+Here are my favourite ESL Small Talk Activities.

 It’s better that students know a few things well than a million things not really at all.
 Review lots and help them out.
 My goal in an ESL speaking class is to give my students a few things to take away from the class that they’re 100% solid in.

 For beginners, perhaps knowing the difference between the simple past and the past participle.
 Or, for more advanced students, it could be knowing when to use the various future verb tenses.

 27. Be Serious Sometimes